UoB-COMSM0166/2025-group-1/README.md

 ## Qualitative evaluation-Think Aloud method

 We conducted a qualitative evaluation using the Think Aloud method.
 During the testing sessions, participants were asked to verbalise their thoughts, feelings, and actions aloud while interacting with the game.
 A facilitator guided users to keep speaking throughout the process, while two observers recorded their verbal expressions, facial reactions, and emotional responses.
 A total of 21 players from different age groups and professional backgrounds participated in the evaluation.
-After the sessions, we organised the observation notes and classified common issues for analysis and revision.
-The main categories identified included usability confusion, navigation difficulties, mismatches between the interface and user expectations, and emotional responses such as frustration or satisfaction.

 To clearly present our findings, we extracted a sample observation record from one participant, showcasing representative quotes, facial expression screenshots, and key moments of self-talk or questions raised.